Robustly Complete Synthesis of Memoryless Controllers for Nonlinear Systems with Reach-and-Stay Specifications

 The purpose of this paper is to design a control strategy, if there exists one, such that the resulting solution satisfies a given reach-and-stay objective $\varphi(\Omega)$.
-For the sake of simplicity, the set $\Omega$ will be omitted when the target area is clear from the context or we discuss a reach-and-stay objective in general.
-In the literature, reach-avoid-stay objectives are also considered (e.g. \cite{Yang2017}), which additionally require the system state to avoid unsafe regions.
-Such control problems can be reduced to reach-and-stay problems by restricting the state space $\X$ to safe regions.
+The set $\Omega$ will be omitted when the target area is clear from the context or we discuss a reach-and-stay objective in general.
+The form of control strategies is given in the following definition.